vderic/presto-kite/README.md

 ==============

 Since Kite supports READ ONLY operation, data will be ignored with CREATE TABLE SQL `CREATE TABLE NEWFOO AS SELECT * FROM FOO`.
-You can specify the CREATE TABLE SQL with `WITH NO DATA`.
+You can create table without data by the SQL `CREATE TABLE NEWFOO AS SELECT * FROM FOO WITH NO DATA`.

 ## Table Options